cawel/words-finder/README.md

 ## Motivation

-This app was an exercice to experiment with pure JavaScript app in the browser, tested with Jasmine, with a focus on code readability.
+This app was a fun experiment with pure JavaScript, expressJS, Jasmine, with a focus on code readability.

 ## Performance

-I wish I could find all words up to 7 letters, but it's too slow.
-Could you do it? :) In an attempt to optimize performance, the client fetches a large (3.5 MB) json array with all the possible paths to form a word of 3 up to 6 letters (there are 95 888 such paths).
-The same kind of file for paths up to 7 letters was 21 MB, thus too big to be downloaded on mobiles.
-Using that strategy makes it possible to find all words within half a second on a desktop – less than 3 seconds on mobiles.
+I wish I could find all words up to 8 letters, but so far I haven't been successful.
+Could you do it? :) In an attempt to optimize performance, the server loads from a file (instead of generating them each time) all possible paths to form a word of 3 up to 7 letters.
+The file is a large 17 MB, as there are 392 248 such paths.
+Using that strategy makes it possible to find all words in a reasonable amount of time: about a second.

 ## Thanks